bdo311/metagene-maker/README.md

 metagene-maker
 ==============

-makes metagene plots for any bedgraph over given regions
+Makes metagene plots for any bedgraph over given regions.
+Python and R should be installed.

 Simple start
 ----------